brendanzab/lean-holes/README.md

 # lean-holes

 > [!WARNING]
-> This an experimental and incomplete proof-of-concept!
+> This is an experimental and incomplete proof-of-concept!

 A syntax extension for [Lean 4](https://leanprover.github.io/) that adds support for interactive holes[^1].
 The goal is to make it easier to interactively